hellbox/srob-migration/content/reviews/unstacking-the-deck.md

 name = "Unstacking the deck"
 title = "Unstacking the deck"
 dek = "It's comforting to blame the 1 percent for economic inequity in the US.
-But surprise \u2014 the enemy is us." facebookauto = "Reviewing Richard Reeves's Dream Hoarders, Nick Cassella has a wake-up call for the next 19 percent." twitterauto = "Reviewing @RichardvReeves's Dream Hoarders, @Nick_Cassella has a wake-up call for the next 19%." reviews_byline = ["writers/nick-cassella.md"] reviews_books = ["books/dream-hoarders.md"]
+But surprise \u2014 the enemy is us." type = "Review"facebookauto = "Reviewing Richard Reeves's Dream Hoarders, Nick Cassella has a wake-up call for the next 19 percent." twitterauto = "Reviewing @RichardvReeves's Dream Hoarders, @Nick_Cassella has a wake-up call for the next 19%." reviews_byline = ["writers/nick-cassella.md"] reviews_books = ["books/dream-hoarders.md"]